-UN experts call for immediate release of anti-CAA protestors, says Centre’s response discriminatory
+UN experts call for immediate release of anti-CAA protestors, say Centre’s response discriminatory

-Cases against individuals such as Safoora Zargar, Sharjeel Imam, Akhil Gogoi, among others, include serious allegations of human rights violations, it said.
+Cases against persons such as Safoora Zargar, Sharjeel Imam, and Akhil Gogoi, among others, include serious allegations of human rights violations, it said.

-United Nations experts on Friday urged India to immediately release human rights defenders who have been arrested for protesting against the Citizenship Amendment Act, and are being held in pre-trial detention without sufficient evidence.
-Many of them are facing charges simply on the basis of speeches they made criticising the discriminatory nature of the new citizenship law, it said.
+United Nations experts on Friday urged India to immediately release human rights defenders who have been arrested for protesting against the Citizenship Amendment Act, and who are being held in pre-trial detention without sufficient evidence.
+Many of them are facing charges simply on the basis of speeches they made criticising the discriminatory nature of the new citizenship law, the experts said.

-In a statement published by the United Nations Human Rights Office of the High Commissioner, the experts said that these defenders, many of them students, appear to have been arrested “simply because they exercised their right to denounce and protest against the CAA”.
-“Their arrest seems clearly designed to send a chilling message to India’s vibrant civil society that criticism of government policies will not be tolerated,” they added.
+In a statement published by the United Nations Human Rights Office of the High Commissioner, they said that these defenders, many of them students, appear to have been arrested “simply because they exercised their right to denounce and protest against the CAA”.
+“Their arrest seems clearly designed to send a chilling message to India’s vibrant civil society that criticism of government policies will not be tolerated.”

 Cases against as many as 11 individuals such as Safoora Zargar, Sharjeel Imam, Akhil Gogoi and Natasha Narwal, among others, include serious allegations of human rights violations, the experts said.
 Several of these relate to due process failings during arrest and detention, as well as allegations of torture and ill-treatment, they added.